All Products

 SELECT id, total, user_id, sale_timestamp FROM store_sales WHERE region = "bj";

-Synchronize data from a data lake
+Sync data from a data lake

 4. Switch to the destination database.

-use hive_db;
+USE hive_db;

 CREATE TABLE test_Hive2SelectDB